Cutter's Way: Plot

 Convinced that Cord had been trying to silence Bone, Cutter begins researching Cord.
 He steals an invitation to a party at Cord's house and gets Bone to drive him.
-When Cutter tells Bone he plans to kill Cord, Bone attempts to leave the party but is blocked by other parked cars and instead goes after Cutter to convince him not to kill Cord.
+When Cutter tells Bone he plans to kill Cord then heads towards the house, Bone goes after Cutter to convince him not to kill Cord.
 After being chased by security, Bone winds up in Cord's office.
 After a brief conversation in which Cord assumes that Cutter's war experience has made him paranoid, Cutter suddenly crashes through the window after stealing one of Cord's horses.
 As Cutter is dying from injuries from the broken glass, Bone asserts that Cord killed the girl.
 Cord states "What if it were?"
 Bone steadies Cutter's gun in Cutter's hand and fires the pistol as the film cuts to black.